justsans/kalikku/README.md

    ```
    npm install
    ```

+3. Set up the MongoDB environment.
+    MongoDB requires a data directory to store all data.
+MongoDB’s default data directory path is \data\db.
+    Create this folder using the following commands from a Command Prompt:

+    md \data\db

+    Start MongoDB :
+    mongod.exe --dbpath c:\data\d

-3. Install jasmine-node so that you can run tests.
+4. Install jasmine-node so that you can run tests.
    ```
    npm install jasmine-node -g
    ```
-4. Run your tests.
+5. Run your tests.
    ```
    jasmine-node spec
    ```
-5. If the tests are successfull you are ready to start the app and play the game.
+6. If the tests are successfull you are ready to start the app and play the game.
 The following should bring up the game in http://localhost:5000
    ```
    node server.js